 Who can I speak to about issues that are not academic-related, for example financial aid, parking fees and more?

 I enrolled for in-person classes, not online courses.
-Can I get a tuition refund?
+Can I get a tuition refund for spring 2020?

-California State University students (including you) will continue receiving instruction from CSU instructors, and the grades you will receive will ultimately lead to a CSU diploma.
+California State University students (including you) will continue receiving instruction from CSU instructors.
 We will continue to charge tuition and mandatory system and campus-based fees for all enrolled students.
 Tuition is the same for both traditional online and in-person CSU courses during the regular school year.

 I need help from a librarian or access to library services, who can I contact?

-As of 5 p.m.
-March 30, the Henry Madden Library will close temporarily through the end of the semester.
+The Henry Madden Library is closed temporarily through the end of the semester.
 Please see the Henry Madden Library’s COVID-19 continuity resources page for a full list of virtual services available to students and faculty to support the delivery of virtual instruction.
 These services include phone inquiries and consultation, email, Zoom consultation and instruction and 24/7 chat.

 Guidance for Faculty and Staff